The Non-Paradox Of Highly Successful Profit-From-Purpose Businesses

 “I won’t IPO and put my company at the mercy of public markets.”

-But you will accept the risk of having to raise money at hard times if there is a bad couple years?
+But you will accept the risk of having to raise money at hard times if there are a bad couple years?

 “I will never sell.
 It would be like selling my baby.”